 - difficulty swallowing

-- pain when swallowing
+- pain with swallowing

-- bloody stools
+- dark, tarry, or bloody stools

 - shortness of breath